 Granted, the interior of most San Miguel buses is a far cry from luxury.
 And you'll get that "local" feeling on the bus, complete with loud school kids, sweaty, aftershaved bodies and musicians playing for a handout.
 (I've frequently wanted to pay these guys to stop playing, but that would be rude.)

 The upside?
 The bus is very cheap.
-You can get most anywhere in and around town for 5 pesos; seniors with an Inapam ID and students with a student ID pay less.
+You can get most anywhere in and around town for a few pesos; seniors with an Inapam ID and students with a student ID pay less.

 I've heard that sometimes the tourist office across from the Jardin has bus schedules, but I've never seen one.
 Since you'll be hard pressed to get